MM-MoralBench: A MultiModal Moral Evaluation Benchmark for Large Vision-Language Models: Related Work

 \subsection{Large Vision-Language Models}

-Building on the success of LLMs, LVLMs have rapidly advanced, achieving remarkable visual perception and reasoning capabilities.
+Building on the success of LLMs, LVLMs have rapidly advanced, achieving remarkable visual perception and reasoning capabilities~\cite{zhang2024vlmsurvey, hou2025cross}.
 Researchers continue to develop state-of-the-art LVLMs through various methods.
 For example, LLaVA~\cite{liu2023LLaVA} introduces instruction tuning into the multimodal domain, establishing as one of the most mature open-source multimodal models.
 GLM-4V~\cite{wang2023glm4v} enhances large language models' visual understanding and question-answering capabilities by integrating visual information.
 InternLM-XComposer2-VL~\cite{dong2024internlm2} demonstrates powerful cross-modal reasoning through interactions between multilayered visual encoders and language generation modules.
-MiniCPM-Llama2-V2.5~\cite{yao2024minicpm} combines LLaMA2 with visual encoding modules to achieve streamlined yet efficient multimodal understanding. mPLUG-Owl2~\cite{ye2024mplug}, Phi-3-Vision~\cite{abdin2024phi3v}, Qwen-VL~\cite{Qwen-VL}, and Yi-VL~\cite{young2024yivl} further propelled the development of LVLMs.
-Additionally, many powerful closed-source LVLMs, such as Gemini-1.5-Pro~\cite{team2023gemini} and GPT-4o~\cite{openai2024gpt4o}, have released their APIs, driving advancements in downstream applications.
-We conduct experiments on the above LVLMs to comprehensively evaluate their multimodal moral performance.
+MiniCPM-Llama2-V2.5~\cite{yao2024minicpm} combines LLaMA2 with visual encoding modules to achieve streamlined yet efficient multimodal understanding. mPLUG-Owl2~\cite{ye2024mplug}, Qwen-VL series~\cite{Qwen-VL}, and InternVL series~\cite{chen2024internvl} further propelled the development of LVLMs.
+Additionally, many powerful closed-source LVLMs, such as Gemini~\cite{team2023gemini} and GPT~\cite{gpt4o} series, have released their APIs, driving advancements in downstream applications.
+We conduct experiments on the above LVLMs to evaluate their multimodal moral capabilities.